 Companies with real business models.
 Charging real money.
 To real customers.

 It’s still early, but here are some details…

 Our accelerator, called TinySeed, will provide you with a year’s worth of runway so you can quit your day job and focus on your startup full-time (or if you’re already working on it full-time, invest the funds into growth).

 No more trying to navigate the startup landscape alone.

 No relocation required.

 You’ll receive world-class guidance and support from successful founders who have been where you are, and built highly profitable software companies.
-Founders like Hiten Shah, Patrick McKenzie, Derrick Reimer, and myself (to name a few).
+Founders like Hiten Shah, Rand Fishkin, Joanna Wiebe, Patrick McKenzie, and myself (to name a few).

 You’ll be part of a small class of founders challenging and encouraging one another on weekly mentor-led calls.